SICILY ORCHESTRAL COURSE 2022

 Your music will be provided too, although you are welcome to bring your own printed copies if you have markings which are useful for you.
 Details of the music to be played will be sent to you by the end of April.

 This year there will be a space (hopefully the same venue in which our main rehearsals will be held) where you can play chamber music and/or practise.
-Should you wish for some (free) chamber music coaching that can be arranged by talking to Peter Fender.
+It may be possible to arrange some chamber music coaching – please enquire.

-The concert is on Saturday 2 August.
-The venue will be Il Chiostro del Carmine, Piazza Busacca, Scicli – although this is to be confirmed.
-This is the venue we used last year, and is conveniently in the middle of the town.
+The concert is on Thursday 28 July.
+The venue will hopefully be Il Chiostro del Carmine, Piazza Busacca, Scicli, although this is to be confirmed.
+This is the venue we used in 2018, and is conveniently in the middle of the town.

 Concert dress code is all black.
-Men: no ties or jackets required; ladies: short or long dresses or trousers are all fine.
+Men: no ties or jackets required; women: short or long dresses or trousers are all fine.

 The beach is a short bus or taxi ride away.